lilca/tEXT-iNSERTEr/README.md

 Concept
 ===
-To cover various text file.
+To cover various text file format.
 To in-line the description of insert instruction within comment statement.
 Failure message is included into comment statement.